What is Web Security and Why It Is Important for Your Website?

 What are the types of Web Security Risks?

-Some of the most common types of risk that arise due to lack of proper Web Security are
+Some of the most common types of risks that arise due to lack of proper website protection are

 - Malware: Some software that is specifically designed to disrupt, damage, or gain unauthorized access to a computer system.

-- Vulnerability exploits: Cyber hackers can get a chance to access your site and your business information stored on it by exploiting weak areas in a site, with an obsolete plugin.
+- Vulnerability exploits: Cyber hackers can get a chance to access your site and your business information stored on it by exploiting weak areas in a site, using an obsolete plugin.

-- Defacement: It is an attack on a website that changes the visual appearance of the site or a webpage.
+- Defacement: It is a type of attack on a website that changes the visual appearance of the site or a webpage.

-The need for web safety should be taken with a proactive approach, the website is protected from malicious software that is injected into the site to gather data, redirect traffic or even hijack computer resources.
+The need for web safety should be taken with a proactive approach, to defend the web applications from malicious software that is injected into the site to gather data, redirect traffic, or even hijack computer resources.

-By implementing the following best practices, web security is proactively managed, securing your website and visitors, in turn resulting in increased revenue and growth.
+By implementing the following precautions/best practices the security of the website is proactively managed that safeguards your website and visitors resulting in increased revenue and growth.

-- SSL certificates: SSL certificates protect the website data collected by your website, like emails, passwords, user details, and credit card details, etc., as it is transferred from your site to a server.
+- SSL certificates: SSL certificates protect the data collected by your website, like emails, passwords, user details, credit card details, etc., as it is transferred from your site to a server.

 - Web application firewall (WAF): It stops automated attacks that commonly target small or lesser-known websites.

 - Website security scanner: A website scanner looks for vulnerabilities, malware, and other security problems so that you can mitigate them correctly.